-EZ-Stove Top Food Dehydrator | Reproduction Drying Pan

 The original drying pans were made from galvanized metal, which was soldered.
 They probably contained lead, as those dangers were not known during this time in history.

 Our EZ-Stove Top Dehydrator is made from USA 304 Stainless Steel, with the seams welded using no solders.

 The galvanized metal over time started to rust and pit, creating leaks.
-This is probably one of the reasons why very few of these pans still even exists.
+This is probably one of the reasons why very few of these pans still even exist.
 We could only find three of the old ones being sold as antiques.
 Stainless steel will not rust or pit.

 When companies reproduce old-time products, they most often will make it as cheaply as possible having an overseas company with substandard labor practices and living standards produce it for them.

 At Cottage Craft Works, we want our reproduction products made just like they would have been made in a USA factory in the 50s and 60s.
 The EZ-Stove Top Dehydrator is made of heavy 22 gauge stainless.
 We could have it made using a lighter gauge metal, but then it would not be a product that we would be proud of.

 We also want to provide our customers with products that will serve generations to come.
 This is a lost thought in our country as planned obsolesce somehow has translated into forcing a customer to purchase an item every few years instead of creating loyal customers for life.

 We had a difficult time finding very much history about these pans.
 Some told us they were commercially produced, but in the few, we have found there is no consistent size, and the soldered joints varied.
 We believe they may have been an item that came across with the German settlements and were then made in local metal shops.

 The drying pans were popular when wood stoves were used for cooking and heating.
 Having a ready heat source available also made good use of these drying pans.
 The EZ- Stove Top Dehydrator has a flat bottom and can be used on gas and electric stoves as well as outdoor barbecues.